nhrones/BuenoCache/readme.md

    You'll see one or more keys _Users-xxxx_ (xxxx = number of  user objects)
    You may then right-click on a _key_ and select delete to remove it.
    This will not impact the running app.
 Any Create, Update, or Delete op,
-   will force a flush of the in-mem db to the IDB record.
+   will force a flush of the buenoCache to the IndexedDB record.
-   A flush takes < 100ms for 100k user objects, most of this time in the worker.
+   A flush takes < 100ms for 100k user objects, most of this time is in the worker.

-   Note: the apps table cells are editable.
+   Note: Table cells are editable.
-   Any _cell-blur_, forces a DB flush.
-Note: the _id_ cell is not editable.
+   Any _cell-blur_, forces a mutation of the buenoCache.
+This mutation then forces a DB flush.
+Note that the _id_ cell is not editable.

+   Whenever you _select_ a cell in a row, the row and cell will be highlighted.
-   When you select a row/cell, an **X** button will show at the botton on the table.
+   Also, a _delete_ button (**X**) will show at the botton on the table.
-   Click this to delete a row.
+   You can _click_ this button to delete the selected row.

    See the red arrow below.